Barbara has spent over 40 years writing poems, lyrics, and sayings for cards and interpreting the meanings and messages in songs.

 - Your dad lives on in the hearts of all of us; he leaves a void that no one else can fill.

 - In the winter of his life, he was still filled will grace—he was truly a beautiful soul.

 - Your loss is felt by all of us; we are all missing your dad.

 - In a world of cynics, your dad always held the candle of hope.

 - His endless gifts were his frequent kind words.

-- Not many men leave an impact like your dad did—he was a trailblazer of love.
+- Not many men leave an impact as your dad did—he was a trailblazer of love.

 - In my lifetime, I will never know a greater man than your dad.

 - The loss of your father has left all of us humbled as we reflect upon his grace.

 - He passed 'go' and went directly to heaven; he was uniquely special.